kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 Consider two integers of N digits each.
 The cost of adding these numbers is $$O(N)$$ - we first add the digits in the ones place, then those in the tens place, etc. The cost of multiplying the numbers is $$O(N^2)$$ - we must multiply the "ones" digit of the first number by every digit in the second number, then do the same for the "tens" digit, etc. More generally, if we denote the magnitude of an integer as $$M$$ then the number of digits scales as $$log(M)$$.
 Thus, addition is $$O(log(M))$$ and multiplication is $$O(log(M)^2)$$.
 The key point here is the quadratic relation between multiplication and addition - this holds whether the numbers are of different magnitudes, are expressed in bits rather than base 10, or are floating point rather than integers.

-Another point to consider is the number of operations.
+Next, let's consider is the number of operations required to resolve an arithmetic expression.
 Consider calculating the following:\
 $$(15047 + 30821) \times (39012 + 82615)$$\
 Most of us would instinctively perform two additions followed by a single multiplication, rather than the more arduous task of four multiplications followed by three additions (or one addition, followed by two multiplications, followed by another addition).
-The key point here is that for complex arithmetic calculations there are multiple paths to arrive at the answer, some of which are more efficient than others.
+The key point is that for complex arithmetic calculations there are multiple paths to arrive at the answer, some of which are more efficient than others.
 While each operation has a cost, generally reducing the number of multiplications is most important to reducing the overall cost.

 # Matrix Multiplication